Quickly identify the best female voice-over artists available for your project.

 Born to a French mother and an English father, she is an expert multi-lingual voice-over artist and vocal coach.

-A UK based Japanese voice-over artist, actress and presenter who regularly voices characters for video-games and animations and narrates corporate & commercial projects.
+A Kenyan British-Educated Voice-Over Artist, living in the tropics of East Africa, who regularly voices characters for video-games and animations and narrates corporate & commercial projects.

 Experienced jingle and commercial singer and the worldwide brand voice-over artist for the Barbie Fashionistas 2019 campaign.